nwg-piotr/sgtk-menu/README.md

 ## How it works?

 The problem to resolve was, that the Gtk.Menu class behaves differently / unexpectedly when open over Wayland and X11 windows.
-To avoid it, the script first creates a (semi-)transparent, floating window, that covers all the screen.
+To work it around, the script opens the menu over a (semi-)transparent, floating window, that covers all the screen.

 ## Troubleshooting